DuLabcoder/HSC-division/README.md

 # Cell Segmentation

-This repository provides tools for segmenting individual cells in images using a Jupyter Notebook and ImageJ.
+The images of cells should first be converted to 8-bit TIFF format.
 The segmentation process is implemented in the `cell-segment.ipynb` notebook.

 ## Features
 - Simple and effective workflow for cell segmentation.